Salt Gear

-Why You Shouldn’t Lick Your Himalayan Salt Lamp (Even if It’s Tempting)
+Why You Shouldn’t Lick a Salt Lamp (Even if It’s Tempting)

-To lick your Himalayan salt lamp or to not lick your Himalayan salt lamp…this is, weirdly enough, a question I’ve seen pop-up on various forums and facebook posts.
+To lick your Himalayan salt lamp or to not lick a salt lamp … this, weirdly enough, is a question I’ve seen pop-up on various forums and Facebook posts.
 It seems that many people are curious about the potential benefits or risks of licking a Himalayan salt lamp, so I thought I’d tackle the research and cover it in this post.

 While it may be tempting to lick your Himalayan salt lamp out of curiosity or as a joke, I’ll explain why it’s actually not that great of an idea.
 Keep reading to learn more about the potential risks and drawbacks of licking a Himalayan salt lamp, and why you shouldn’t deem it a food group.